 The Teaching and Learning Toolkit is the EEF's best-known product, but it sits within a much larger evidence base.
 The EEF also publishes themed guidance reports, trial results, and implementation frameworks that are worth knowing about.

 EEF Project Reports are the published results of individual randomised controlled trials and other studies the EEF has funded.
 These are more technical than the Toolkit summaries but are freely available and searchable on the EEF website.
 If you want to know whether a specific commercial programme was trialled and what happened, the project reports are the right source.
-Some results are surprising: several programmes widely used in schools have shown no significant effect in EEF trials, or have shown effects limited to specific pupil groups.
+Some results are surprising: several programmes widely used in schools have shown no significant effect in EEF trials, or have shown effects limited to specific learner groups.

 EEF and School Improvement Planning

-The EEF was founded, in part, to give school leaders a more rigorous basis for spending Pupil Premium funding.
-Since 2011, schools in England have been required to publish how they spend their Pupil Premium allocation and to demonstrate its impact.
+The EEF was founded, in part, to give school leaders a more rigorous basis for spending pupil premium funding.
+Since 2011, schools in England have been required to publish how they spend their pupil premium allocation and to demonstrate its impact.
 The EEF Toolkit became the dominant reference point for justifying these decisions.
-When Ofsted inspectors ask about the rationale for a school's Pupil Premium strategy, most senior leaders now point to the Toolkit.
+When Ofsted inspectors ask about the rationale for a school's pupil premium strategy, most senior leaders now point to the Toolkit.

 When using EEF evidence in school improvement planning, three questions focus the work: What problem are we trying to solve?
 What does the evidence say about strategies that address this problem?
 And how will we know whether our implementation is working?
 The Toolkit answers the second question.
 Your school's data and professional judgement must answer the first and third.